Namacpacan Church: Architecture

-Marian cult and veneration
+Marian devotion and veneration

 History

-The wooden image of the Blessed Virgin Mary venerated as the Our Lady of Immaculate Conception of Namacpacan (locally known as Apo Baket) in Luna was ordered from Spain by an Augustinian priest assigned in the Immaculate Conception Seminary in Vigan in 1871.
-While on its way to Vigan, the galleon ship from Mexico carrying the image of our Lady took shelter in Darigayos due to a storm.
-When the sea was calm, they resumed their journey but strong winds forced them to return to the port of Darigayos.
-The captain of the ship decided to send the image by land and it was temporarily placed in the church's convent.
-However, the image was too heavy to be transferred onwards overland.
-Father Camilo Naves, an Augustinian priest, interpreted the incident as meaning that the image of the Virgin Mary wished to be enshrined in the town of Namacpacan.
-Father Marcelino Ceballos, then parish priest requested to the Augustinian priest to give the image to the town.
-Upon the agreement that the people of Namacpacan would reimburse all expenses incurred during the image's journey from Spain, the rightful owner gave the image to the town.
-The people welcomed the Virgin to town with feasting, and enshrined it on an altar in the northern part of the church.
+The wooden image of the Blessed Virgin Mary venerated as the Our Lady of Immaculate Conception of Namacpacan, addressed in Ilocano as Apo Baket, was ordered in 1871 from Spain by an Augustinian priest assigned to the Immaculate Conception Seminary in Vigan.
+During transit, the galleon ship from Mexico carrying the image took shelter in Darigayos due to a storm.
+When the sea calmed, they resumed their journey but strong winds forced them to return to Darigayos.
+The ship’s captain decided to have the image transported by land and it was temporarily placed in the town church’s convento.
+However, the image became too heavy to be transferred onwards; Father Camilo Naves, an Augustinian priest, interpreted these as signs from the Virgin Mary that she wanted her image to be enshrined in Namacpacan.
+Father Marcelino Ceballos, the parish priest, requested the Augustinians give the image to the town.
+When the people of Namacpacan agreed to reimburse all expenses incurred during the image's journey from Spain, its owner finally gave it to them.
+The people welcomed the Virgin with feasting, and enshrined her on an altar in the north part of their church.

-Pope John XXIII granted a pontifical decree of coronation to Bishop Juan Callanta y Sison on 7 September 1959, signed by Canon Secretary, Giulio Barbella and notarized by Secretary of Apostolic Dataria, Marco Martini.
-The image was canonically crowned on 24 November 1959 by the Apostolic Nuncio to the Philippines, Salvatore Siino.
+Pope John XXIII granted a pontifical decree of coronation to Bishop Juan Callanta y Sison on September 7, 1959, signed by Canon Secretary Giulio Barbella and notarized by Secretary of Apostolic Dataria Marco Martini.
+The image was canonically crowned on November 24, 1959, by the Apostolic Nuncio to the Philippines, Salvatore Siino.

-The image of the Our Lady of Namacpacan, standing 1.92 m tall, is the tallest-known Marian image in the Philippines and is known as the patroness of Ilocano travellers.
+The image of Our Lady of Namacpacan, standing 1.92 m tall, is the tallest-known Marian image in the Philippines and is invoked as patroness of Ilocano travellers.

-Miraculous claims
+Alleged miracles

-Several miracles attributed to the Virgin of Namacpacan are widely known, including the healing of a young girl named Rosa Roldan who was unable to walk since birth.
-Before Pope Pius XII died on 9 October 1958, he reportedly saw the Blessed Virgin Mary enshrined in Namacpacan in a dream.
-He asked where Namacpacan was, but none of his staff were aware of the place's existence; the answer was only revealed after the pontiff's death.
+Several miracles attributed to the Virgin of Namacpacan are widely known, including the healing of a young girl named Rosa Roldán, who was unable to walk since birth.

+Before Pope Pius XII died on October 9, 1958, he had reportedly dreamt of the Virgin of Namacpacan.
+He asked where "Namacpacan" was, but none of his staff were aware; it was only after the pontiff's death did Church officials learn of the image and its location.